aws/aws-pdk/packages/nx-monorepo/README.md

 The nx-monorepo package vends a NxMonorepoProject Projen construct that adds [NX](https://nx.dev/getting-started/intro) monorepo support and manages your yarn/npm/pnpm workspaces on your behalf.
-This construct enables polygot builds (and inter language build dependencies), build caching, dependency visualization and much, much more.
+This construct enables polyglot builds (and inter language build dependencies), build caching, dependency visualization and much, much more.

-The PDK itself uses the nx-monorepo project itself and is a good reference for seeing how a complex, polygot monorepo can be set up.
+The PDK itself uses the nx-monorepo project itself and is a good reference for seeing how a complex, polyglot monorepo can be set up.

+> **BREAKING CHANGES** (pre-release)
+> - v0.13.0: `WorkspaceConfig.nxConfig` type `NxConfig => Nx.WorkspaceConfig`, and `overrideProjectTargets` removed in favor of `PDKProject.nx` config to manage Nx project configurations.
+See [PR 231](https://github.com/aws/aws-prototyping-sdk/pull/231).

 To get started simply run the following command in an empty directory: